Blog Article

 If you have ever looked at your numbers and thought, “Where is it all going?” this is why.

 Your net income is not designed to equal your cash on hand.
 It is a starting point, not the final answer.
+We unpack that gap in more detail in profitable but broke: why profit and cash are not the same.

 A Better Way to Manage Your Money